crazynoob458/diccraft/README.md

 # diccraft
 a minecraft resource pack

-click on download code to play cringe mc
+download to play cringe mc

+download from rraleases